 Now Carnival Corp. has begun its digital transformation, newer, focused strategies can be put in place to further leverage their digital assets, make informed decisions and achieve greater returns.

 Walmart: increasing trust and transparency to stay at the top

 Walmart has had a long-term, successful history of good strategies to remain as the largest retailer in the world.
 The majority of these strategies have concentrated on developing a highly structured and advanced supply chain management system to offer everyday low prices.

 For example: reducing the number of links in the supply chain, identifying stock oversights and increasing strategic vendor partnerships.
 However, with Amazon’s purchase of Whole Foods, Walmart is looking to stay one step ahead by improving its data fitness, and produce personalised experiences for its customers.

 Doug McMillon, the President and CEO of Walmart, recently told attendees at its investor conference “We use data to improve in-stock and replenish.
 We don’t use data to personalise.” but that could all be about to change.

 Walmart’s One Version of Truth, a programme to provide supply chain partners with a consistent view of the market to measure performance and generate mutual growth across Walmart while building trust and loyalty, was announced at the end of 2017.

 Data trust and loyalty across the organisation is a key component of data maturity and clearly, Walmart is looking to sustain a competitive advantage.
-Walmart is looking to not just manage its data, but also make informed decisions – the difference between level 3 and 4 on the Anmut Data Maturity Ladder.
+Walmart is looking to not just manage its data, but also make informed decisions.

 The end-goal, as with any good strategy, is at the forefront of Walmart’s mind and is informed by data analysis.
 Crucially, this vision isn’t for the weeks and months ahead but instead, the decade.